eloanmusk/Python-Project/README.md

 Restaurant CLI App

 A simple Python command-line program that lets users select items from a menu, add or remove items, view their current order, and checkout.
-The program is fully text-based and is great for beginners learning functions, loops, and user input.

 Features

 View a restaurant menu